Goal Setting for Online Dating

-When someone begins a quest into the world of online dating, they usually go into it somewhat blind.
+When someone begins a quest into the world of online dating (online hookup), they usually go into it somewhat blind.
 They know they want a date and/or a relationship, but beyond that, usually, haven’t thought much about what they might be looking for other than the occasional fantasy about finding George Clooney or Jessica Alba online.
 Going into online dating unprepared usually causes frustration and listlessness that causes one to give up the search for the one they are looking for.

 Enter goal setting for online dating.
 Gives it a bit of a business feel, but assuredly, it is anything but.
 It ensures that you find the person you are looking for in the least amount of time without hitting numerous brick walls in your search.
 So, how do you begin setting goals for your online dating search?
 What sort of goals should you set?
 Here are a few tips to get you started not only in online dating but also finding success with dating in general.